hmareen/installing-opencl/README.md

 # Getting OpenCL to work
+_Note: some links on this page only work when you copy-paste them._

 This document is geared toward getting OpenCL to work for CG-lab4.
 If you cannot get it to compile, build and run properly, even when following the instructions below, **leave an issue** [here](https://github.com/jlartois/installing-opencl/issues) **or send us an email**.